• Skip to primary navigation

 • Easy to adapt: If you want another filling option, this chai cream cheese frosting would be a fun swap with complementary flavors.

-Browning Butter for these Cookie Sandwiches
+Browning Butter for This Recipe

 Brown your butter over medium heat for 10-15 minutes.
 Stir occasionally until the butter begins to foam and becomes golden brown.
 Once it smells nutty and becomes amber in color, remove butter from the heat source and pour it into a heat-resistant container.
 Then place it in the freezer to expedite the cooling process for the next 15-20 minutes.